-As a service to the DOORS user community Beaver Computer Consultants Ltd periodically provide free DXL addin scripts, layout dxl tips and skeleton DOORS information models (schemas) to support customisation of the DOORS information management tool for requirements management and systems engineering.
+As a service to the DOORS user community Beaver Consulting periodically provide free DXL addin scripts, layout dxl tips and skeleton DOORS information models (schemas) to support customisation of the DOORS information management tool for requirements management and systems engineering.
 Scripts and layout DXL have been tested on DOORS 5.2, 6 SR1, 7.1 and 8 and are offered without warrenty or support.
 We would also add it is important to remember that DOORS is a full information and knowledge management tool not just a requirements and V&V tool.
 We trust you will find the scripts useful.

 |1.1||A utility to document the structure of the current module.
 It displays, and optionally exports to a text file, the following;|